netaneld122/blog/_posts/2020-10-24-creating-your-own-blog.markdown

 This tutorial came out a little bit tedious, but once you configure everything it is pretty convenient to create content.

+Hopefully the next posts will be much more interesting :)

 [github-pages-versions]: https://pages.github.com/versions/
 [cheat-sheet]: https://github.com/mnyrop/nycdh-jekyll/blob/master/docs/markdown-cheatsheet.md